anquanscan/sec-tools/README.md

 [dark-fantasy-hack-tool](https://github.com/ritvikb99/dark-fantasy-hack-tool): DDOS Tool: To take down small websites with HTTP FLOOD.
 Port scanner: To know the open ports of a site.
 FTP Password Cracker: To hack file system of websites..
 Banner Grabber: To get the service or software running on a port.
 (After knowing the software running google for its vulnerabilities.)
 Web Spider: For gathering web application hacking information.
 Email scraper: To get all emails related to a webpage IMDB Rating: Easy way to access the movie database.
 Both .exe(compressed as zip) and .py versions are available in files.
 [Web-Security-Engineer-Skill-Sheet](https://github.com/CyberSpace365/Web-Security-Engineer-Skill-Sheet): web安全工程师技能表
 [revshellgen](https://github.com/t0thkr1s/revshellgen): Reverse shell generator written in Python 3.
 [pySSH](https://github.com/krishpranav/pySSH): A simple python tool to get ssh password of a target machine when they connect to the pySSH server
+[GlobalHookSample](https://github.com/katahiromz/GlobalHookSample): Win32 global hook sample